Dhaneswar2003/Dhaneswar2003/README.md

 - 🤔 I’m looking for work with real time challenges
 - 🔭 I'm knowledge in python programming
 - 🔭 I'm knowledge in data visualization and analysis tools like Excel and tableau
-- 📫 How to reach me :

-🔭 Linkedin id:(www.linkedin.com/in/dhaneswar003)

-🔭 Gmail:(dhaneswarramesh@gmail.com)
 - ⚡ Fun fact:  Love to play  sudoku
 ### About me
 Hello!
 My name is Dhaneswar, and I am passionate about becoming a Data Analyst.